Kentucky Labor and Delivery Negligence Attorneys

 If you are too injured or ill to travel to us, we can arrange a phone or video conference.
 We also make hospital visits when necessary.

 Local Louisville and Lexington labor and delivery negligence lawyers on your side

 If you or your baby were injured or harmed during labor or delivery, you need experienced attorneys on your side.
-At Wilt & Associates, our Kentucky lawyers work efficiently and take proactive steps to meet all deadlines and file all documents to help you secure compensation and justice.
+At Wilt Injury Lawyers, our Kentucky lawyers work efficiently and take proactive steps to meet all deadlines and file all documents to help you secure compensation and justice.
 We understand the pain you are going through and want to help you and your family.
 To schedule a free, no-obligation consultation, call 502-253-9110 or fill out our contact form today.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.